joed7/Creational-design-patterns/prototype.md

 Prototype design pattern is used in the scenarios when creating an instance of a class in either expensive or complicated.
 In Prototype design pattern, we create the instance of actual object (i.e. prototype) at the beginning,  and whenever a new instance is required, we clone this instance using `clone()` method in Java.

-This design pattern consists of three components: Prototype, Protoype registry, Client.
+This design pattern consists of three components: Prototype, Prototype registry, Client.

 * Prototype : Prototype is the class that is supposed to be cloned.

-* Prototype registry : Registry maintains a list of prototypes accessible using string parameters.
+* Prototype registry : Registry which maintains a list of prototypes accessible using string parameters.

-* Client : Client makes use of the registry service to access prototype instances.
+* Client : It makes use of the registry service to access prototype instances.

 UML diagram for the implementation looks like this
 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/prototype_pattern_uml_diagram.jpg)

 In our implementation, [Circle](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/prototype/Circle.java), [Square](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/prototype/Square.java), [Rectangle](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/prototype/Rectangle.java) are Prototypes; [Shape Registry](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/prototype/ShapeRegistry.java) is the Prototype Registry.

-In the registry class, we manintain a map which stores  instances correponding to tags.
+In the registry class, we maintain a map which stores  instances corresponding to the tags.
 The client requests an instance for a particular tag, We fetch the instance from the map, call the clone method for that instance and return the cloned instance.

 ```
 public class ShapeRegistry {